AxtMueller/Windows-Kernel-Explorer/README.md

 ### Current Version: 20200610
 Bug fix: Thread entry point cannot be displayed properly in some versions of Windows 7.
 Bug fix: LoadImageNotify cannot be enumerated in some versions of Windows 8.
-New feature: Output device stack to a text file.
+New feature: Output device stacks to a text file.
 New feature: Add a description for GDT items.
 ### Revoked Versions: 00000000
 These versions have serious security issues and should not be used anymore.